 Are you looking for the perfect beach destination?
-You have just found twenty of the most beautiful beaches to visit this summer!
+You have just found 22 of the most beautiful beaches to visit this summer!

 For those who are not sure where to spend the hot summer months, and are in search for the perfect beach, this is the post for you.
 From Italy to the Philippines, or from Costa Rica to Australia, this summer beach guide has it all!

 I have teamed up with some of my favourite travel bloggers to share with you the top 22 most beautiful beaches in the world (in our opinion) that you should be visiting this summer.

 They’re not just aesthetically pleasing beaches, but also fun beach destinations where you can do activities such as surfing, diving or windsurfing.
 Perfect for those looking for a varied summer beach holiday!